-January 1951The artist has surgery to remove a large portion of one lung due to an incurable lung disease.
-In a matter of weeks, the artist is at work again despite two near death experiences and the necessity to cut through muscles in his painting arm.
-The painting Trodden Weed was completed in March.
+January 1951The artist has surgery to remove a large portion of one lung due to an incurable respiratory disease.
+In a matter of weeks, Wyeth is at work again despite two near death experiences and the necessity to cut through muscles in his painting arm.

 First Honorary DoctorateWyeth is awarded his first honorary doctorate degree from Colby College in Waterville, Maine.
 The following year he received the same honor at Harvard University (below).
 In the decades to come he would accept 24 more doctorates.

-Early 1959Paints Groundhog Day, tempera on panel.
-Collection of the Philadelphia Museum of Art
+Early 1959Completes Groundhog Day, which enters the permanent collection of the Philadelphia Museum of Art later this year

 1961With the completion of the mill restoration, the property becomes the family home.
 The artist retains his schoolhouse studio which will serve him for the rest of his life.

+June 16, 1963.
 The exhibition marked the first public showing of Garret Room, completed the previous year.
-Catalogue: Andrew Wyeth: Dry Brush and Pencil Drawings, Agnes Mongan, Introduction and Philip Hofer, Forward.
-Boston: New York Graphic Society, 1963.

 October 5, 1966Andrew Wyeth – Temperas, Watercolors, Dry Brush, Drawings, 1938 – 1966 Pennsylvania Academy of the Fine Arts, Philadelphia October 5 – November 27, 1966; Baltimore Museum of Art, Baltimore Maryland December 11, 1966 – January 22, 1967; Whitney Museum of American Art, New York City February 6 – April 12 1967; Art Institute of Chicago, Chicago Illinois April 21 – June 4, 1967.

-BookBook: Andrew Wyeth, Richard Meryman.
-Boston: Houghton Mifflin Co., 1968. – large scale reproductions, available in general and (in 1969) limited editions.
+Andrew WyethThis large format book by Richard Meryman (Boston: Houghton Mifflin Co., 1968) was available in general and (in 1969) limited editions.
 Both featured this popular quote by the artist:

 December 26, 1967Alvaro Olson dies the day after Christmas and Christina follows on January 27, 1968.
 The last work at the Olson home is completed in September 1969 and the artist does not work on the property again.

-The White House, Washington DC February 19 – March 28, 1970.
+February 19, 1970Andrew Wyeth, The White House, Washington DC February 19 – March 28, 1970.
 Though works by Wyeth had hung individually as loans to the residence, this 23-work exhibition was the first one-man show by any artist at the White House.
-Wyeth is seen here with First Lady Patricia Nixon.

 Helga DrawingsHelga Testorf, a neighbor of the Kuerners, meets the artist.
-He begins drawing her in a secret project that will last into the 1980s.
+He begins drawing her in a secret project that will continue into the 1980s.

-First Drawing, 1971 pencil © Pacific Sun Trading Company
+First Drawing, 1971 pencil on paper 14 x 11 in. © Pacific Sun Trading Company

 June 1971The Brandywine River Museum of Art opens.
-An integral part of the Brandywine Conservancy, an art and environment preserving organization, the museum features artwork of American illustration and the Brandywine Valley, including the Wyeths.
+An integral part of the Brandywine Conservancy, an art and environment preserving organization, the museum features American illustration and the art of the Brandywine Valley,

-March 15, 1973Mrs.
-N.C.
-Wyeth, Andrew’s mother, dies at age 86.
+March 15, 1973Carolyn Bockius Wyeth dies at age 86.
 Night Mare, completed this year, reveals mortality on the artist’s mind.

 June 16, 1973The Art of Andrew Wyeth

 Summer 1978Andrew and Betsy Wyeth purchase Southern Island.
 Buildings extant on the island include a lighthouse and distinctive bell tower.
-The island becomes the setting of many of Andrew’s Maine paintings including Sea Running.
+The island becomes the setting of many Maine paintings including Sea Running.

 January 6, 1979Karl Kuerner dies at age 80.
-Wyeth created the final portrait of Karl during his illness, completing Spring in 1978.
+Wyeth had created a final portrait of Karl during his illness, Spring, in 1978.

-June 6, 1980Andrew Wyeth Royal Academy of the Arts, London June 6 – August 31, 1980.
-This was the first exhibition by a living American artist at the Royal Academy.
+June 6, 1980Andrew Wyeth Royal Academy of the Arts, London June 6 – August 31, 1980 is the first exhibition by a living American artist at the Royal Academy.

 December 2, 1980Temperas, Aquarelles, Drybrush, Dessins Galerie Claude Bernard, Paris December 2, 1980 – January 31, 1981.